Skip to content

 ==12345==ERROR: LeakSanitizer: detected memory leaks

-Pitfall Warning: ASan significantly slows down program execution (typically 2–5 times slower) and increases memory usage (roughly 3–5 times more), so we should only use it during debugging and testing.
-Always remove -fsanitize=address in production builds.
-Additionally, ASan may conflict with certain parallel debugging tools.
-If you encounter strange segmentation faults, try disabling ASan to see if the tool itself is the culprit.
+Warning: ASan significantly slows down program execution (usually 2-5x slower) and increases memory usage (about 3-5x more), so it should only be used during debugging and testing.
+Be sure to remove -fsanitize=address in production builds.
+Additionally, ASan may conflict with some parallel debugging tools; if you encounter strange segmentation faults, try removing ASan to see if the tool itself is the issue.

-The core problem with raw new/delete usage is that we must manually guarantee every block of memory is freed exactly once—whether through a normal return, an early return, or an exception exit.
+The core problem with raw new/delete is that you must manually guarantee every block of memory is freed exactly once, whether via normal return, early return, or exception exit.
 C++'s answer is RAII—Resource Acquisition Is Initialization.
-The core idea is to bind the lifetime of a heap resource to a stack object: new in the constructor, delete in the destructor, and rely on the automatic invocation of destructors when stack objects leave scope to guarantee release.
+The core idea is to bind the lifetime of a heap resource to a stack object: new in the constructor, delete in the destructor, utilizing the mechanism where destructors are automatically called when a stack object leaves scope.

 cpp